 Succession Planning: Ensuring leadership continuity with effective models

-3 Succession Planning Models you can try
+3 Succession Planning Models to try

 Succession planning is important because of the following reasons: